dicemaster5/comp230-ethics/readme.md

 - Free to Play Laws - Can We Stop Predatory Practices? - Extra Credits - https://www.youtube.com/watch?v=PBtXyv0Q1Eg
 - Humane Design - Games Must Be Good to Their Players - Extra Credits - https://www.youtube.com/watch?v=GArkyxP8-n0

+rat park guy
+- Effects of early and later colony housing on oral ingestion of morphine in rats.
+Psychopharmacology Biochemistry and Behavior -http://www.brucekalexander.com/pdf/Rat%20Park%201981%20PB&B.pdf
+-

 Notes:
 It's all about engagment, addtive engagment is bad, engagment should be brought by other game elments such as narative, puzzles...ect (non conditioning)

+By developing games that are meant to be addictive, you are putting the lives of people with addictive personalties at risk.